Legrandgroup/robotframework-bonjourlibrary/README.md

 Each entry of the list will contain a tuple describing a service.
 The tuple's element are (in order).

-* interface: The network interface on which the service has been discovered (following the OS notation, eg: 'eth0')
+1. `interface`: The network interface on which the service has been discovered (following the OS notation, eg: 'eth0')
-* protocol: The type of IP protocol on which the service is published ('ipv4' or 'ipv6')
+2. `protocol`: The type of IP protocol on which the service is published ('ipv4' or 'ipv6')
-* name: The human-friendy name of the service as displayed by Bonjour browsing utilities
+3. `name`: The human-friendy name of the service as displayed by Bonjour browsing utilities
-* stype: The service type following Bonjour's convention, eg '_http._tcp'
+4. `stype`: The service type following Bonjour's convention, eg '_http._tcp'
-* domain: The domain on which the service was discovered, eg 'local'
+5. `domain`: The domain on which the service was discovered, eg 'local'
-* hostname: The hostname of the device publishing the service (eg: blabla.local)
+6. `hostname`: The hostname of the device publishing the service (eg: blabla.local)
-* ip_address The IP address of the device publishing the service (eg:
+7. `ip_address`: The IP address of the device publishing the service (eg:
    '192.168.0.1' or 'fe80::1')
-* port: The TCP or UDP port on which the service is running (eg: 80)
+8. `port`: The TCP or UDP port on which the service is running (eg: 80)
-* txt: The TXT field associated with the service
+9. `txt`: The TXT field associated with the service

 #### `Expect Service On IP`